Iron Ore Sorting Machine

 Buying Guide

-When selecting a metal sorting machine, consider the specific types of metals you'll be processing and their typical contaminants.
-Processing capacity requirements should match your operational volume, while machine flexibility becomes important if you handle diverse metal streams.
-Look for systems with robust construction suitable for harsh recycling environments and easy-to-maintain designs.
+When selecting a mineral ore sorting machine, consider the specific ore types you'll be processing and their characteristic properties.
+Processing capacity requirements should match your production volume, while machine flexibility becomes important if you handle multiple ore varieties.
+Evaluate the sensor technology best suited for your ore characteristics—XRT for density-based sorting, NIR for mineralogical composition, or color cameras for visual characteristics.

 Maintenance Guide